 Finally, make sure to stay hydrated.
 Drinking plenty of water will help maintain the electrolyte balance in your body and keep you hydrated throughout the day.

-Weight loss comes down to a simple equation – burning more calories than you consume (3).
+Weight loss comes down to a simple equation – burning more calories than you consume (6).
 Lifting weights helps you burn calories as you use up energy to move the weights.
-It also increases your muscle mass, which helps burn fat even when you’re not working out.
+It also increases your muscle mass, which helps burn fat even when you’re not working out (7).

 However, the key is to find the right balance of exercise and rest.
 Too much exercise can put a lot of strain on your body and make it harder to recover, while too little exercise can make it harder to see results.

-Working with a qualified trainer, nutritionist or dietician can also help you create the best plan for your individual needs.
+Working with a certified trainer, nutritionist or dietician can also help you create the best plan for your individual needs.

 The Bottom Line

 Two workouts per day can be beneficial for athletes and individuals who are already in shape and have been exercising for a while.
-However, it’s important to remember that there are risks involved and that you should approach this with caution.
-If you must, work with a qualified professional who can offer guidance and advice on how to safely manage two workouts per day.
+However, it’s important to remember that there are risks involved and you should approach this with caution.
+If you must do it, you should work with a qualified professional who can offer you guidance and advice on how to safely manage two workouts per day.

 DISCLAIMER: